Periprosthetic fractures in short stem prostheses - What is the risk?

 - Type B3 : Fractures with poor bone quality

-Why do fractures occur on short -sized prostheses?
+Why do fractures occur with short-stem prostheses?

 Factors that increase the risk of fracture: